A Perfect Storm: First-Nature Geography and Economic Development: Data

-Table \ref{tab:desc_pop} contains summary statistics for the main variables used in the analysis.
-'Population' is the number of people in each parish for that year.
-'HISCO Agricultural' is the count of all individuals with HISCO codes starting with 6.
-'HISCO Manufacturing' is the count of all those individuals with HISCO codes starting with 7, 8, or 9.
-'Born in different county' counts the number of people who were born in a different county, than where they then lived later.
-'Child-women ratio' is the ratio of children aged between 1 and 5 to women aged between 15 and 45, which is used as an indicator of fertility.
-Figure \ref{fig:bal} shows the standardized distribution of all of these before the event with the obvious exception of 'Born in different county' which is only observed from 1845.
-From this figure, it should be noticed that there is a large overlap between variables of interest before the Agger Istmus breach.
-But the pre-event difference is also noticeable.
-This is addressed in Section 7 and Appendix D.3.
+Table \ref{tab:desc_pop} presents summary statistics for the main census data variables used in the analysis.
+"Population" denotes the number of people in each parish for a given census year.
+"HISCO Agricultural" counts individuals with HISCO codes beginning with 6, while "HISCO Manufacturing" counts those with HISCO codes starting with 7, 8, or 9.
+"Born in different county" records the number of residents born outside the county in which they later lived.

+"Child–women ratio" measures fertility as the number of children aged 1–5 divided by women aged 15–45, calculated at the parish level.
+This captures net fertility—births and early childhood survival combined.
+The measure suits historical contexts where vital registration is incomplete.
+Children aged 1–5 were born after treatment began, while excluding infants avoids confounding from high infant mortality.
+Higher values indicate either higher birth rates, lower child mortality, or both—all signaling improved living standards in a post-Malthusian regime \citep{Jensen2022, Klemp2016}.

+Figure \ref{fig:bal} displays the standardized distributions of these variables before the Agger channel breach (with the exception of "Born in different county," which is only available from 1845).
+Note that while there is substantial overlap between the distributions before the event, pre-event differences are also evident; these differences are addressed in Section 7 and further in Appendix \ref{dr_estimates}.

-Archaeological data is obtained from a public registry of archaeological findings.
-All Danish archaeological sites are registered in a publicly available database.
-The data is geo-referenced, categorized by type, and dated to a certain interval of years.
-Every coordinate was matched to a parish using the parish borders described above.
-The archaeological dating of the site was then used to construct a panel of economic activity.
-Details of this are outlined in section 9.
+Archaeological data were obtained from a public registry of Danish archaeological findings.\footnote{"Fund og fortidsminder".
+See https://www.kulturarv.dk/fundogfortidsminder/.} This database contains geo-referenced records of sites that are categorized by type and dated to specific intervals.
+Each site's coordinates were matched to a parish using the parish borders described above, and the dating information was used to construct a panel of economic activity.
+Details of this are outlined in the relevant Section \ref{arch}.\looseness=-1

 \FloatBarrier